saschagobel/bjpols-comparative-legislators-database/README.md

 # Supplementary and replication materials for the paper <br /> "The Comparative Legislators Database"
 This repository contains supplementary and replication materials for the paper "The Comparative Legislators Database" by Sascha Göbel and Simon Munzert.
-The current version of the paper is available at XXX.
 See also the corresponding R package [legislatoR](https://github.com/saschagobel/legislatoR).

 ## Abstract